YouCanKeepSilence/coral_trained_net_usage/README.md

 # Demonstration of CORAL trained NN
-Simple application that predict your age via your webcam
+Simple application that predict your age via your webcam based on ResNet34 trained with CORAL algorithm

 # Installation